 The following principles govern the disciplinary process.
-Every effort is made to bring about outcomes that are positive for all parties involved; students will be members of all Student Governing Association judicial bodies; formal hearing processes are fundamentally fair and respect the rights of the individuals involved; confidentiality will be respected; records of proceedings will be released only on written authorization of the student(s) involved unless otherwise authorized by law or court order.
+Every effort is made to bring about outcomes that are positive for all parties involved; students will be members of all otherwise authorized by law or court order.
 The procedures are outlined in the SGA Judicial Code, included in the by-laws to the SGA Constitution.